-The Psychonomic Society would like to honor members by listing obituaries.
-If you know a member of our community who has recently passed away, please contact Lynne Reder at firstname.lastname@example.org with information on member deaths.
-Our intention is to publish a short obituary here of no more than 125 words that includes a link to a longer obituary that appears elsewhere.
+The Psychonomic Society honors deceased members by publishing obituaries on our website.
+If you know a member of our community who has recently passed away, please contact Colin MacLeod at firstname.lastname@example.org with information.
+Particularly valuable would be suggestions for who might write the obituary.
+For consistency, the text is to be no more than 150 words, where possible including a link to a longer obituary appearing elsewhere.

 Bruce Bridgeman (1944-2016)

 UC Santa Cruz professor of psychology and psychobiology, Bruce Bridgeman, an internationally renowned researcher on spatial orientation and neuroscience, was tragically killed July 10 after being struck by a bus in Taipei while crossing a multi-lane intersection.
 Bridgeman was due to speak that day at the Medical University of Taiwan.
 He and his wife, Dr. Diane Bridgeman, were on a speaking tour in Asia where both were giving talks.

 Jerome Seymour Bruner was an American psychologist who made significant contributions to human cognitive psychology and cognitive learning theory in educational psychology.
 Bruner was a senior research fellow at the New York University School of Law.
 He received a B.A. in 1937 from Duke University and a Ph.D. from Harvard University in 1941.
 A Review of General Psychology survey, published in 2002, ranked Bruner as the 28th most cited psychologist of the 20th century.